 Skip to main content Skip to navigation

 My research interests are interdisciplinary, often straddling the boundaries between art, literature, and history.
 Areas of particular expertise include: Tudor painting; 16th- and 17th- century court culture; England and the Continental Renaissance; portraiture and biography; and the reception of Tudor art and literature from the 17th century to the present.
-I am a Fellow of the Society of Antiquaries, a Fellow of the Royal Historical Society, a Member of the Selden Society Council, and a Member of the Athenaeum's Works of Art Committee.
+I am a Fellow of the Society of Antiquaries, a Fellow of the Royal Historical Society, a Member of the Burlington Magazine's Consultative Committee, and a Member of the Athenaeum's Works of Art Committee.
+I regularly contribute long-form pieces on art to The London Review of Books.

 Virtually all of my publications are rooted in new archival or object-based discoveries.
-My most recent book, Nicholas Hilliard: Life of an Artist (Yale, 2019), won the Apollo Book Prize and was short-listed for three other major awards: the William M. B. Berger Prize for British Art History, the Slightly Foxed Best First Biography Prize and the Richard Schlagman Art Book Award ('best contribution to art history').
-Other books include Robert Dudley, Earl of Leicester, and the World of Elizabethan Art (Yale, 2014), which won the Roland H. Bainton Prize for Art History; and, as General Editor, John Nichols's The Progresses and Public Processions of Queen Elizabeth I: A New Edition of the Early Modern Sources (Oxford, 2014), which won the Roland H. Bainton Prize for Reference, the MLA Prize for a Scholarly Edition, and was named a TLS 'Book of the Year'.
+My book Nicholas Hilliard: Life of an Artist (PMC/Yale, 2019) won the Apollo Book Prize and was short-listed for three other major awards: the William M. B. Berger Prize for British Art History, the Slightly Foxed Best First Biography Prize and the Richard Schlagman Art Book Award ('best contribution to art history').
+Other books include Robert Dudley, Earl of Leicester, and the World of Elizabethan Art (PMC/Yale, 2014), which won the Roland H. Bainton Prize for Art History; and, as General Editor, John Nichols's The Progresses and Public Processions of Queen Elizabeth I: A New Edition of the Early Modern Sources (Oxford, 2014), which won the Roland H. Bainton Prize for Reference, the MLA Prize for a Scholarly Edition, and was named a TLS 'Book of the Year'.

 I am committed to bringing the past to life for the widest possible audience.
-Over the years, I have discussed my research in interviews with The Guardian, The Times, The Daily Telegraph, The Independent, Country Life, and BBC History Magazine, among other publications; and on radio and television programmes such as Radio 3's Hark!
+I have discussed my research in interviews with The Guardian, The Times, The Daily Telegraph, The Independent, Country Life, and BBC History Magazine, among other publications; and on radio and television programmes such as Radio 4's 'Today' Programme, Radio 3's Hark!
 An Acoustic Archaeology of Elizabethan England, Radio 4's Start the Week with Andrew Marr, Times Radio's On This Day in History, Sky Arts's Stories from the National Portrait Gallery, BBC1's Who Do You Think You Are, BBC 4's Lucy Worsley's Fireworks for a Tudor Queen, and Channel 5's Digging Up Britain's Past.
-In November, to mark the publication of my new book Holbein: Renaissance Master I will be talking about Holbein at public events at the National Gallery, London, and at the Paul Mellon Centre for Studies in British Art, London.

 e-mail: e.goldring@warwick.ac.uk